Bellaire, Texas 77402-2187

 All good things must end in life, and so did Scott's carefree college days.
 Upon graduation with honors from SUNY-Albany in 1982, Scott packed his record albums into his 1974 Buick Century and headed south by southwest to Houston, Texas.
 The first 30 miles of this trip were symbolic of Scott's Texas experience over the past 30 years.
 Despite having the car thoroughly checked by a mechanic, while driving over the Outerbridge Crossing, barely one-half hour outside of Queens, New York, Scott heard a loud BANG and immediately pulled over.
 The date was August 12, 1982, and the loud bang Scott heard was the exploding of a high pressure line that was attached to the air-conditioning compressor.
 The temperature in New Jersey was a balmy 77 degrees, so Scott figured he could wait to have the air conditioning fixed when he got to Houston.
 Boy, was that ever a mistake!
 On August 14, 1982, Scott pulled into Houston, Texas.
 The temperature and the humidity were both hovering around 100.
 Welcome to Texas!!!

 Scott spent three uneventful years at the University of Houston College of Law, earning his juris doctor degree in January of 1986.
-To learn about how Scott has spent the past three decades in a professional sense, please click here to be taken to Scott's lengthy, impressive and incredibly boring curriculum vitae.
+To learn about how Scott has spent the past third of a century in a professional sense, please click here to be taken to Scott's lengthy, impressive and incredibly boring curriculum vitae.
 As for the other important stuff, Scott met his first (and present) wife, Lisa, in a dental chair in September of 1986.
 Scott was in the chair and Lisa, a dental assistant, was over it.
 It was love at first cuspid scraping.
 Lisa and Scott were married in October of 1986 (somewhere in the middle, but don't ask Scott, it keeps getting him in trouble).
 They began popping out critters in January of 1989 (Daniel), another in June of 1990 (Jared), yet a third in August of 1991 (Benjamin), before they finally broke down and installed satellite TV (Dish Network).
 That worked well until a three-day break in April of 1999, when they switched to digital cable from Time-Warner.
 That resulted in the birth of child #4 in December of 1999 (Jacob).

 If you would like to speak with Attorney Scott Rothenberg, please call or email our office.